 - Low thyroid levels

 The above is just one example of how grain induced damage can cause problems.
 There are literally thousands more that could illustrate this point.
 When it comes to conception and fertility, nutrition is critical.
 Nutritional deficiencies can contribute to infertility in numerous ways.
 The diagram below illustrates this point.

-Because we know that patients with gluten issues are at greater risk for nutritional problems, it only makes since to investigate these issues in patients presenting with infertility.
+Because we know that people with gluten issues are at greater risk for nutritional problems, it only makes since to investigate these issues in those presenting with infertility.
 In my opinion, using powerful hormones and drugs to induce a pregnancy for couples who cannot conceive is dangerous and irresponsible.
 If the mother and father’s nutritional status is not investigated, we open Pandora’s Box on the possibility of birth defects, developmental disorders, and a host of other complications.

 All the best,